- DEFINITION OF PERSONAL INFORMATION

 - Commercial Electronic Messages.
 You may receive commercial electronic messages (CEMs) from Ivanhoe Cambridge if we have your consent to send you CEMs.

-- Implied Consent: Ivanhoe Cambridge may infer your implied consent if: (i) we have an existing business relationship with you or had a business relationship with you which terminated less than two years ago (for instance, you purchased our services, entered into a lease with us, or registered to use our Wi-Fi, etc.); (ii) we have received an inquiry from you within the last 6 months; and/or (iii) you have provided your electronic address to Ivanhoe Cambridge and the CEM sent by Ivanhoe Cambridge complies with the Canadian Anti-Spam Legislation.
+- Implied consent: Ivanhoé Cambridge may infer your implied consent if: (i) We have an existing business relationship with you or had a business relationship with you which terminated less than two years ago (for instance, you purchased our services, entered into a lease with us, registered to use our Wi-Fi network, etc.); (ii) We have received a request from you within the last 6 months; and/or (iii) You have provided your electronic address to Ivanhoé Cambridge and the CEM sent by Ivanhoé Cambridge complies with the Canadian Anti-Spam Legislation.

 Exceptions to consent requirement.
 In certain circumstances, your personal information may be collected, used or disclosed without consent.
-These exceptional circumstances may include:
+These exceptional or statutory circumstances may include:

 - where it is clearly in the interest of the individual and consent cannot be obtained in a timely way, such as in emergencies, where the life, health or safety of the individual is threatened, or where legal, medical or security reasons make it impossible or unrealistic to obtain consent.

 - when information is being collected, used or shared for the detection, prevention of or remediation of the breach of an agreement, fraud or other illegal activity, and the collection of consent might defeat the purpose of collecting the information; and

 - to comply with a subpoena, warrant or other court order, requests received from law enforcement authorities, or as may be otherwise required or authorized by law or any competent regulatory authority;